antonstamov/wfdb-java/trunk/Readme.txt

 lower(char(java.lang.System.getProperty('java.version')))

-Failure to take this into account will result in failure to find class when attemping to use it:
+Failure to take this into account will result in failure to find class when attempting to use it:

 ???
 Error using ==> javaObject No class org.wfdb.etc can be located on Java class path